falconsmilie/backendcodechallenge/SETUP.md

 The credentials are listed in the project's [.env-development](source/.env-development) file.

 ## PHPUnit
-When in the `source` folder, PHPUnit is available at:
+When in the `source/` folder, PHPUnit is available at:
 ```
 vendor/bin/phpunit
 vendor/bin/phpunit --coverage-html coverage-report